taikoxyz/simple-taiko-node/README.md

 ### Prometheus and Grafana

-A [Grafana](https://grafana.com/) dashboard with a [Prometheus](https://prometheus.io/) datasource is also included to display the L2 execution engine's real time status.
+A [Grafana](https://grafana.com/) dashboard with a [Prometheus](https://prometheus.io/) datasource is also included to display the L2 execution engine's real-time status.
 You can visit it at <http://localhost:3000/d/L2ExecutionEngine/l2-execution-engine-overview?orgId=1&refresh=10s>.

 <img width="2556" alt="image" src="https://user-images.githubusercontent.com/104078303/207779788-65d28e44-828e-491a-86a1-d8d9fc2ba81b.png">

 ## FAQs

-### What's the system requirements?
+### What are the system requirements?

 Because we use a fork of geth, you can consult the [geth minimum requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.